opentokix/ovirt/README.md

     -d, --datacenter: Name of datacenter (default: Hypercube1) -z, --credentials: Location and name of credentials ini-file.
     -s, --system: Operating system (default: rhel_7x64)
+    -N, --network Name of the network to use
+    -S, --storagedomain Name of the storage domain
+    --pxe: Boot the system with pxe
+    --cdrom: Boot the system from cdrom with name.iso
+    --csv: Create and start VM's from a CSV File.
     -h, --help: This help text

 Credentials can be provided in various ways: